 initialize variables that are going to be needed throughout the life of an applet.

 start() - Method start() is called automatically by init() method.
-This method is a place where the actually work begins and it is called right after
+This method is a place where the actual work begins and it is called right after

-an applet is resuming its execution after being in a suspended position, when its window was minimized.
+an appLet us resuming its execution after being in a suspended position when its window was minimized.

 A simple example of an AWT applet by extending Applet class

 public void init()

 System.out.println("Destroying an applet");

 To run an applet we must define an <applet> tag inside the comments, within our applet program file.